 In terms of dimensions, the Vivo tablet is 7mm thick or 6.55mm excluding the rear camera, and has a weight of 489 grams.

-Color choices are either space grey or sky blue, and we can see that the rear lens cover makes Vivo’s tablet stand out a little bit.
+Color choices are either space grey or sky blue at launch, though a purple model will be added in November.
+And we can see that the rear lens cover makes Vivo’s tablet stand out a little bit.

 – Tom Bowen